magic-lantern/bios6642-2022/README.md

 * Git
 * Web scraping with Python

+## Setting up your environment

-## To Setup a similar Python environment to what is used in the presentations, run:
+### To Setup a similar Python environment to what is used in the presentations, run:

 `conda env create -f ./environment.yml`